wwilsman/moonshiner/README.md

 ### Reporters

-Moonshiner comes with several built-in reporters, and uses the `spec` reporter by default.
+Moonshiner comes with several built-in reporters, and uses the `spec` and `summary` reporters by default.
 Reporters can be specified and configured with the `reporter` or `reporters` option.

 - `spec` - outputs test results in a human-readable format
+- `summary` - outputs test results as a summary
 - `dot` - outputs test results in a compact format
-- `summary` - outputs test results as a summary
 - `tap` - outputs test results in a TAP format
-- `junit` - outputs test results in a jUnit XML format
+- `junit` - outputs test results in a jUnit XML format (coming soon)

 Custom reporters can be defined by extending the base reporter class, or by providing a generator
 function: